-Lewis & Clark, based in South Carolina, presents a show with animals (including camels, goats and horses), aerials, clowns, jugglers, acrobats, motorcycle feats and more.
+Lewis & Clark, based in South Carolina, presents a show with aerials, clowns, jugglers, acrobats, motorcycle feats and more.

 Loomis Bros.
 Circus

 Set in an enclosed structure, Loomis Bros.
 Circus brings circus to you!
-Elephants, tigers and dogs are part of this performance — as is a motorcycle globe, aerials, chair balancing, hair hanging, a Wild West show and much more.
+Tigers and ponies are part of this performance — as is a motorcycle globe, aerials, and much more.
 This three-ring circus (with a live band) travels the United States; the show also puts on performances for shrine organizations.
 Visit their website.

 The Midnight Circus is based in Chicago, Illinois with performances under tents in city area parks.
 The show features aerial acts, acrobatics, clowns, dancers, jugglers and high wire antics.
-For more information call 312-952-8591 or visit their website.
+Visit their website for more info.

 Omnium -- A Bold New Circus

 Omnium specializes in live and virtual performances, featuring noted stars of prominent circus families.
-Pole artists, aerialists, hand balancing, and floor acrobatics are just a few of the acts presented; famed ringmaster Johnathan Lee Iverson takes center stage.
-Omnium -- A Bold New Circus is opening in Tyson Corners, Virginia on November 18, 2021 to January 9, 2022.
-Touring schedules are coming.
+Pole artists, aerialists, hand balancing, and floor acrobatics are just a few of the acts presented.
 For more information, visit Omnium Circus.

 Royal Hanneford Circus